rdfostrich/article-iswc2019-journal-ostrich/content/abstract.md

 ## Abstract
 <!-- Context      -->
-Next to their latest version, Linked Open Datasets on the Web can also contain useful information in or between previous versions.
+In addition to their latest version, Linked Open Datasets on the Web can also contain useful information in or between previous versions.
 <!-- Need         -->
 In order to exploit this information,